Skip to content

 Cardiovascular Risk Calculators

-Cardiovascular risk calculators estimate the likelihood of a heart attack or stroke over the next 10 years.
-They integrate clinical variables such as blood pressure, cholesterol, and metabolic factors to produce a personalised risk estimate, guiding decisions about lifestyle modification and preventive therapies including statins and antihypertensives.
+Cardiovascular risk calculators estimate the likelihood of a heart attack or stroke over the next 10 years, integrating clinical variables such as blood pressure, cholesterol, and metabolic factors to guide decisions about lifestyle change and preventive therapy.
+The four tools below answer related but distinct questions, and are often used in sequence rather than as alternatives.

 ACC / AHA 2026